Western Collegiate Chorale, Instrumental, Vocal And Pop Ensemble To Perform Halloween Concert -

 Western students will be performing all new pieces selected by Western Instructors Danielle Forbush and Matt Schaffner.
 The Halloween Concert is a great way for families to get excited about the holiday and trick-or-treating on October 31st.
 The performers will be dressed in Halloween costumes and the public is encouraged to come dressed in their spooky attire as well.

-The event is free and open to the public of all ages.
+The event is free and open to people of all ages.
 For more information regarding the event please contact the Performing Arts Department (307) 382-1721, or email kpastor@westernwyoming.edu.

 Be the first to comment on "Western Collegiate Chorale, Instrumental, Vocal And Pop Ensemble To Perform Halloween Concert"